Sunday, June 2, 2019

 Lent 2019: The Road to Forever in Jamindan

-In my hometown in Jamindan, we are leaving away from our painful memories.
-The struggles we fought and the battles we've won.
-We've found the newest place to refresh our minds and body and uplift our spirit our soulful desire.
+In my hometown of Jamindan, we are leaving behind our painful memories—the struggles we fought and the battles we've won.
+We've found the newest place to refresh our minds and bodies and uplift our spirit—our soulful desire.

-As we embrace development, we have finally closed the loop and become connected by covering the roughness and enjoying a smooth ride to the road to forever a place like no other.
+As we embrace development, we have finally closed the loop and become connected by covering the roughness and enjoying a smooth ride on the road to forever—a metaphorical journey that symbolizes our continuous growth and progress.
+This journey, like no other, is a catalyst for personal growth, prompting us to reflect on our experiences and learn from them.

-This national highway from the town of Jamindan, Capiz connecting to the town of Altavas in Aklan, offers the latest destination among lovers, a group of friends, bicycle riders, and families as they take this journey to their destination and capture pleasant memories in this place they may call as paradise.
+This national highway, the latest destination for lovers of scenic drives and nature enthusiasts, connects the town of Jamindan, Capiz, to the town of Altavas in Aklan.
+It is a popular route for friends, bicycle riders, and families as they journey to their destination and capture pleasant memories in this place they may call paradise.

-Located in Barangay Lucero in the town of Jamindan, this road with a higher elevation offers a breathtaking view of the mountains while enjoying a misty and cool wind during the rainy season and being captivated by the clear blue skies and beautiful sunset during summertime.
+Located in Barangay Lucero in the town of Jamindan, this road with a higher elevation offers a breathtaking view of the mountains.
+The beauty of these natural landscapes, whether shrouded in mist during the rainy season or bathed in the warm glow of a summer sunset, is a constant source of inspiration on our journey.

 On this Lenten season, the road to forever may be a good place to unwind, feel relaxed, meditate, and be connected to the Divine.
-A peaceful sanctuary to relive our sense of purpose and fulfill our dreams and desires.
+It is a peaceful sanctuary where we can relive our sense of purpose and fulfill our dreams and desires.

 The road to forever in Jamindan is a destination for everyone who wants to express happiness and those who may be lost, wounded, or broken.

-And so when the time comes that we have regained our strength, then we can collect each piece, our incompleteness, and become whole and renewed again.
+When we regain our strength, we can collect each piece, our incompleteness, and become whole and renewed again.
+This journey is a promise of renewal, a beacon of hope.

 © 2019 Del Cusay